Green Bean Stew (Braised Green Beans)

 Related Recipes

-If you give this recipe a go, then let me know your thoughts in the comments.
+If you try this green bean stew, please let me know your thoughts in the comments.
 Also, feel free to tag me in your recreations @AlphaFoodie.

 Green Bean Stew (Loubyeh b’zeit)